What Is An Over/Under Bet?

 FAQs About Over/Under Bets in NY Sports Betting

-Yes, you can.
+Yes.
 You can build a wager using multiple over/under outcomes from a series of matches.
 You can also mix over/under bets with other bet types - and even make them part of any same-game parlay.